Drainage Solutions & Yard Water Management in Newburgh & the Hudson Valley

 Every patio, walkway, and retaining wall we build includes drainage planning as part of the design.
 Water that collects on or around hardscapes causes settling, frost heave, and efflorescence (white mineral staining).
 We pitch paver surfaces away from structures, install channel drains at low points, and route water into the yard or a subsurface system.

 Retaining walls get drainage aggregate and perforated pipe behind them to relieve hydrostatic pressure.
 Without this, even a well-built wall will lean or fail over time.
+Learn more about wall drainage requirements in our retaining wall planning guide.
 If you already have a patio or wall with drainage issues, we can retrofit solutions without tearing everything out.

 Drainage FAQ